 And you most definitely do want to make it on the stovetop.
 The secret to kettle corn, both at the state fair and at home, is letting the sugar caramelize just a bit over direct heat as the popcorn pops.
 You just can't imitate that rich flavor in the microwave — or with commercial microwave popcorn!

-To avoid burning the sugar and get every piece of popcorn coated with sugar, keep shaking that pan as the popcorn pops.
-Also, don't be tempted to wait until every kernel has popped; remove the pan from heat as soon as popping slows.
+To avoid burning the sugar and ensure every piece of popcorn is coated with it, keep shaking that pan as the popcorn pops.
+Also, don't be tempted to wait until every kernel has popped; remove the pan from the heat as soon as popping slows.
 You'll end up with more unpopped kernels, but it's worth it to avoid scorching the whole batch.
 This said, you'll always get a few burnt pieces in the bunch — just pick them out and carry on snacking.

 Kettle corn has become a new favorite afternoon treat.
 I also find that unless it's very humid outside, the popcorn will stay fairly crisp for a few days if kept in a sealed container.
 Pack it up and tuck it in your bag for an easy snack on the go.